TheRepeat/SRPG-Studio/Repeat's QoL Enhancement Pack/$SUPER readme.txt

 Plug and play, but has a handful of values you can edit in the file if you want to.
  1. R-show-weapontype.js

+Item Drop Indicators, which places an icon over enemies that have an item they will drop.
+Uses McMagister's Unit State Animator.
+ 1. R-drops-items.js

 The plugins don't rely on each other, so you can pick and choose at your leisure, or use them all.
 This collection is just to keep all of these enhancements together.